RivenSkaye/mpv-scripts/yeetpls/README.md

 This script does not care about where it's being run from.
 So long as mpv can resolve the file names from the playlist, it's assumed this script can as well with no extra info

 ## Parsers ##
-A new parser for a type of playlist files should provide at least one function:
+A new parser for a type of playlist files should provide at least two functions:
 - `format_pls`:
 	- Arguments given to a parser are always the same, in the given order:
 		- The playlist as read from the file, as a string.